cdsittampalam/documentation/docs/Getting Started.md

 2. [Signing app steps](#signing-app-steps)
 3. [Login steps](#login-steps)

-The [Navigation](#navigation) section shows you the main sections of the Qredo Wallet app for launching your tasks.
+The [Navigation](#navigation) section shows you the main sections of the Qredo Wallet App for launching your tasks.

 Wallet App Steps
 -------------

-The Qredo Wallet app steps include steps for registration.
+The Qredo Wallet App steps include steps for registration.

 ### Start Registration